SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-08-xna-and-beyond-the-notable-mentions.markdown

 [![ src=]()](http://inkscape.org/)

-A core selling point and the one that got me reading was its InkScape integration.&nbsp; [InkScape](http://inkscape.org/) is an Open Source vector graphics editor, with capabilities similar to Illustrator, CorelDraw, or Xara X, using the W3C standard Scalable Vector Graphics (SVG) file format.&nbsp; I have also got a huge library selection of tutorials and videos to learn how to use it more effectively but I am still yet to actually get around to mastering it .
+A core selling point and the one that got me reading was its InkScape integration.
+[InkScape](http://inkscape.org/) is an Open Source vector graphics editor, with capabilities similar to Illustrator, CorelDraw, or Xara X, using the W3C standard Scalable Vector Graphics (SVG) file format.
+I have also got a huge library selection of tutorials and videos to learn how to use it more effectively but I am still yet to actually get around to mastering it .

-Other attempts in the past to use a 3rd part tool with XNA usually resort in either writing complex custom content importers or using a model format as an intermediary mechanism, Nuclear Winters approach seems to be more sensible and more importantly easier to maintain.&nbsp; **However** at present the functionality for this has been removed from the core code but is still available in the source for use, the developers note though that they may bring it back in the not too distant future (or with additional community support).
+Other attempts in the past to use a 3rd part tool with XNA usually resort in either writing complex custom content importers or using a model format as an intermediary mechanism, Nuclear Winters approach seems to be more sensible and more importantly easier to maintain.  **However** at present the functionality for this has been removed from the core code but is still available in the source for use, the developers note though that they may bring it back in the not too distant future (or with additional community support).

 ## What you get